How to Scout Startups at Accelerators and Hackathons Before Demo Day

 Collaborate

-Work with other investors, corporates, and even corporates’ open innovation platforms to co-invest and share insight.
+Collaborate with VC accelerators and corporate innovation platforms to co-invest and share insight.

 • FOMO Investing: Just because a startup is hyped at Demo Day doesn’t mean it’s a solid bet.
 Stick to your thesis.